 There are no defined standards for consensus for all questions in Delphi studies (Keeney et al., 2006; Trevelyan & Robinson, 2015).
-This is because it is easier for all panellists to agree on a binary choice ('yes' vs. 'no') than for all panellists to provide exactly the same score on a 7-point scale.
+This is because it is easier for all panelists to agree on a binary choice ("yes" vs. "no") than for all panelists to provide exactly the same score on a 7-point scale.
 As a result, defining consensus criteria is an inherently subjective task and should account for the nature of the question and the response scale.
-A systematic review of 100 Delphi studies found that the percent agreement was the most frequently applied method to achieve consensus (25 studies), although a specific agreement threshold was defined in only half of those studies (Diamond et al., 2014).
-Among Delphi studies, the consensus criteria varies from 51% (Loughlin & Moore, 1979) to 95% (Stewart et al., 1999).
+A systematic review of 100 Delphi studies found that the percentage agreement was the most frequently applied method to achieve consensus (25 studies), although a specific agreement threshold was defined in only half of those studies (Diamond et al., 2014).
+Among Delphi studies, the consensus criteria vary from 51% (Loughlin & Moore, 1979) to 95% (Stewart et al., 1999).

-In the current Delphi study, we used the percent agreement to analyse the "Relevance to SDT" and "Psychological Need" questions because they were nominal scales.
-We determined the cut-offs based on existing recommendations (Keeney et al., 2006; Trevelyan & Robinson, 2015) and previous similar Delphi studies (Hardcastle et al., 2017; Michie et al., 2013; Teixeira et al., 2020).
-For the binary question (i.e., "Is this behaviour relevant to SDT?"), we applied a conservative agreement level of 90% as the consensus criteria.
-For the other nominal question ("Which psychological need does this influence most?"), we used a slightly lower consensus criteria of 80% agreement because there were more response options, and only those who answered 'yes, this is relevant to SDT' were offered this question.
+In the current Delphi study, we used the percentage agreement to analyze the "Relevance to SDT" and "Psychological Need" questions because they were nominal scales.
+We determined the cutoffs based on existing recommendations (Keeney et al., 2006; Trevelyan & Robinson, 2015) and previous similar Delphi studies (Hardcastle et al., 2017; Michie et al., 2013; Teixeira et al., 2020).
+For the binary question (i.e., "Is this behavior relevant to SDT?"), we applied a conservative agreement level of 90% as the consensus criteria.
+For the other nominal question ("Which psychological need does this influence most?"), we used a slightly lower consensus criteria of 80% agreement because there were more response options, and only those who answered "yes, this is relevant to SDT" were offered this question.
 This remains more stringent than the approach used in previous similar Delphi studies (e.g., 75%; Teixeira et al., 2020).

-We used a different criterion for the question asking experts to rate the size of the anticipated effect for this behaviour.
-The panellists responded on a 7-point, ordinal scale ranging from '-3 Strong negative effect' to '0 Neutral' to '+3 Strong positive effect'.
+We used a different criterion for the question asking experts to rate the size of the anticipated effect for this behavior.
+The panelists responded on a 7-point, ordinal scale ranging from -3 (strong negative effect) to 0 (neutral) to +3 (strong positive effect).
 We judged the median to be an appropriate measure of central tendency.
-In line with the most conservative recommendations from a systematic review of Delphi studies (Diamond et al., 2014), we defined consensus as '90% of votes within one point of the median'.
-For example, if the median response was '+1 Slight positive effect' then we said the effect rating reached consensus if 90% of experts answered between '0 Neutral and '+2 Moderate positive effect.'
+In line with the most conservative recommendations from a systematic review of Delphi studies (Diamond et al., 2014), we defined consensus as "90% of votes within one point of the median."
+For example, if the median response was +1 (slight positive effect) then we said the effect rating reached consensus if 90% of experts answered between 0 (neutral) and +2 (moderate positive effect).

-At the completion of the three rounds, we collated behaviours that were overlapping, which some experts had recommended for deletion.
-Rather than make a unilateral decision, we asked all experts to rate whether or not those behaviours should be deleted.
-We presented de-identified arguments for and against deletion, if relevant, and deleted a behaviour if more than 51% of experts agreed that the behaviour should be removed.
+At the completion of the three rounds, we collated behaviors that were overlapping, which some experts had recommended for deletion.
+Rather than make a unilateral decision, we asked all experts to rate whether or not those behaviors should be deleted.
+We presented de-identified arguments for and against deletion, if relevant, and deleted a behavior if more than 51% of experts agreed that the behavior should be removed.